 If they've made a purchase, stop emailing them!

 Qualify out people at the right moment - kick them out of/exclude them from your automation at the right time, or you'll end up with much higher complaints, returns and refunds from customers that just wanted the best deal.

-I’m not doing Black Friday, that’s not really my thing and it doesn’t jam with my vibe.
-My consultancy rates for small businesses and the pricing for Inbox Hero – the email service provider for charities – will remain the same because they both deliver great value all year round.
-Deep discounts can hurt small business more than they benefit – just look at the Groupon Effect.
+I'm not doing Black Friday, that's not really my thing and it doesn't jam with my vibe.
+My rates to help people with their email marketing - will remain the same because it delivers great value all year round.
+Deep discounts can hurt small businesses more than they benefit - just look at the Groupon Effect.